xant-tv/bartmoss/docs/FAQ.md

 Bartmoss.Cheats.Items.GiveN("Items.item_not_in_glossary", 1, "Legendary", 50)
 ```

-Items added this way will not undergo the typical quality/level force checks.
+Items added this way will not undergo the typical quality or level force checks.

 ## This item doesn't let me set its quality or level!
 Many items in the game are generated at specific levels or forced to be specific qualities.
-In such cases, each item is represented by an multiple item bases rather than a single scalable one.
+In such cases, each item is represented by multiple item bases rather than a single scalable one.

 This is true for:
  - Iconic weapons (fixed quality).